xianli123/rhoai-rbac-prototype/design/3.2/maas/design-history.md

 2025-10-30
 - Iteration 2
-- Removed "Limits and Policies" expansion in Create API Key modal; moved Expiration date field to main form for better visibility
+- Moved the expiration date in the "Create API Key" modal to the main form, making it more visible since it's likely to be used
+- Removed the "Limits and Policies" expansion from the Create API Key modal; there's a possible use case for an AIE to restrict themselves further than what the default policy imposes, but per stakeholder discussion it probably isn't essential for now.
+We'll revisit this in the future once we get budget controls available, which is the most likely time that a user would want to self-impose a restriction like this.

 2025-10-27
 - Confirmed with MaaS PM that user management and cost-related functionality is out of scope for 3.2/3.3 for now, despite their mention in the 3.0 Jira.